Best five cities for lawyers

 1. New York

 The Big Apple is the only city of our top five to rank among the top five in every category we considered: the three mentioned above and a fourth, the number of positions (vacant or otherwise) in the city.
-New York, which is teamed with the nearby White Plains and Wayne, N.J., in this data set, has 34 percent more jobs (55,480) than the next closest city in our study.
+New York, which is teamed with the nearby White Plains and Wayne, N.J., in this data set, has 34% more jobs (55,480) than the next-closest city in our study.

 "New York literally has a lawyer on every block, depending on the neighborhood," said Dmitriy Shakhnevich, who runs his own law firm, with offices in Brooklyn and Manhattan as well as New Jersey.
-"Some people hate using the word ‘hustle’ because is carries negative implications.
-But that’s really what it is.
-The competition is huge and consistent good work is the only way to survive.
+"Some people hate using the word 'hustle' because it carries negative implications.
+But that's really what it is.
+The competition is huge, and consistent, good work is the only way to survive.
 But at the end of the day, I can't say I'm ever bored at work.
 And how many people could say that?"